CC-Integrity/integrity.js/README.md

 **Our Mission**: Make expert-level mobile performance accessible to every React developer.

 **Our Approach**: Modify React itself, not just build on top of it.

+**Our Commitment**: 100% JavaScript compatibility for universal adoption.

 ---